 “Wind extinguishes a candle and energizes fire.”

 I’m often asked what my favourite book is.
 I guess it’s all about being the right book at the right time.
-To date though, Antifragile probably had the most influence on the way I think and see the world.
+To date though, Antifragile by Nassim Taleb probably had the most influence on the way I think and see the world.

-Unfortunately it’s written in an inaccessible style.
+But Antifragile is written in an overly intellectual style.
 Too many unnecessarily fancy words.
-This is very much intentional.
-The author doesn’t want skim readers to spread misrepresented ideas.
+This is very much intentional – Taleb doesn’t want skim readers to spread misrepresented ideas.

-This is a shame though, as so much wisdom remains buried under pages, without getting a good chance to influence even more people.
+This is a shame.
+So much wisdom remains buried under pages, without getting a good chance to influence even more people.

-So, this is my attempt at articulating some of its key concepts in the simplest way possible.
-Rather than just regurgitating the book, what I’ll do is augment Taleb’s central ideas and examples, along with my own observations and ancillary concepts I find relevant.
-There’s 5 sections:
+So, this post is my attempt at articulating some of its key concepts in the simplest way possible.
+5 sections:

-- Defining and recognising antifragility: distinguish fragile vs robust vs antifragile; recognise that antifragile systems are everywhere (horizontally across different disciplines, and vertically across different scales)
+- Defining and Recognizing Antifragility: distinguish fragile vs robust vs antifragile; recognize that antifragile systems are everywhere (horizontally across different disciplines, and vertically across different scales)

-- Modernity’s denial of antifragility: how modernity’s obsession with reducing disorder hurts antifragile systems; exploring economic super-efficiency to illustrate this
+- Modernity’s Denial of Antifragility: how modernity’s obsession with reducing disorder hurts antifragile systems; explore economic super-efficiency to illustrate this

-- Dancing with disorder: a deeper dive into some more technical supporting concepts in order to minimise harm and maximise gain from antifragility
+- Dancing With Disorder: a deeper dive into more technical supporting concepts for practical applications of antifragility; i.e. minimize harm and maximize gain

 1.1.
 Antifragile: things that gain from disorder

-What makes these things fragile?
+What are some things that are fragile?
 What are the properties of fragility?

 Okay, then what’s the logical opposite of fragile?